gentax/gentax/README.md

 ---

-- :computer: Skills: VUE JS / NUXT JS / JS / HTML / CSS / NODE JS / API / APOLLO GRAPH QL
+- :computer: Skills: VUE JS / NUXT JS / JS / HTML / CSS / NODE JS / API / APOLLO GRAPHQL / LAMBDA / SERVERLESS
-- 🌱 I’m currently learning Vue JS 3
+- 🌱 actively working on cne-event-service, a tool that register all Condé Nast virtual and real events around the world
-- 🌱 Prepare the website to get all GraphQL benefits
+- 🌱 based on NestJs, deeply connected with MongoDB, exposed with GraphQl

 ---